 About the Program: The Social Science Summer Writing Internship Program (SWIP) is a collaboration between the Center for Innovation in Social Science (CISS) and the Writing in the Disciplines program.
-SWIP provides summer writing internships to undergraduate students studying social sciences by placing interns at a social science research institute on the BU campus for a nine-week period in the summer.
-Interns work about 15 hours per week and attend a 90-minute weekly writing workshop/seminar led by Writing Program Senior Lecturer Dr. Stephen Hodin.
-Interns also attend an orientation during the first week of the program, and a concluding program which includes interns’ presentations and guest speakers.
-SEE BELOW FOR APPLICATION FOR 2025.
+SWIP provides paid summer writing internships to undergraduate students studying social sciences by placing interns at a social science research institute on the BU campus for a ten-week period in the summer and providing guidance to interns on their own individual writing projects.
+Interns work at their placement 15 hours per week and commit to an additional five hours per week, which includes participation in a 90-minute weekly writing workshop/seminar led by Writing Program Senior Lecturer Dr. Stephen Hodin.
+All interns develop an individual writing project and come together to collaborate and share their work at the seminar.
+Interns attend an orientation prior to the first week of the program and participate in a concluding program that features interns’ presentations and guest speakers.
+Applications for Summer 2026 DUE February 15, 2026.

 Stipend: Each intern will receive a stipend of $2,500.
 The program does not provide housing.